Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Divisible Individuals

-Furthermore, given the sequence $(\vec \Gamma_i)_{i \in [m]}$, we define d We stress at this point that the construction of $\cGd$ allows for multi-edges, and hence one individual might take part in a test multiple times and contribute more than one to its degree.
+and We stress at this point that the construction of $\cGd$ allows for multi-edges, and hence one individual might take part in a test multiple times and contribute more than one to its degree.